rahil627/my-programming-stuff/langs/programming-languages.md

 ## general langs

 general-use / automatic-memory-management:
-nim >= **haxe** >= OCaml > crystal > go (> C# > java/kotlin)
+**haxe** == nim >= OCaml > crystal > go (> C# > java/kotlin)
-  - UPDATE 2024: after all these years, nothing has really caught up to haxe (or Ocaml)
+  - UPDATE 2024: after all these years, nothing has really caught up to haxe (nor Ocaml)
-    - except perhaps nim, but it lacks the game eco-system
+    - only nim is catching up, but it lacks the game eco-system, more likely to attract scripting language folks
   - general all-round use, powerful, garbage-collected, **can cover every use-case (using C for manual-memory management and optimizations, and by controlling the garbage collector)**, statically-typed
     - for me, i much prefer having the ease of the garbage collector than worrying about memory. when i do need something that does allocate and deallocate lots of memory, it's the framework/engine that handles that, not me!
   - **haxe** is the ultimate "kitchen sink" garbage-collected language, **cross-platform in mind**, powerful (all advanced features), small Flash-game-oriented community, simple 'n succint actionscript syntax
-  - most use llvm compiler (directly or through C) and are comparable in speed (**magnitudes faster than scripting langs, at almost no cost in dev time over scripting langs**)
+  - most use either a llvm compiler or C compiler (directly or through C) and are comparable in speed (**magnitudes faster than scripting langs, at almost no cost in dev time over scripting langs**)
   - **resulting programs more easily portable due to compiled executable binary**
   - all are powerful in features: meta-programming via macros, ADTs, pattern-matching, generics, etc.
   - **many come with multiple compile options for quick dev: interpreter, bytecode/vm (haxe/hashlink), in addition to native (llvm or C) compilation options**
   - **of these, only haxe has solid game engines**
   - **haxe's hashlink** seperates it from the other languages, putting ahead for games / real-time apps
-    - **provides an identical runtime that produces bytecode or C, so that you can quickly develop your program using bytecode, and finally, when it's ready to be released, compile to C (via optimizing C compilers), with the expectation that it works the same as the bytecode version**
+    - **provides an identical runtime that produces bytecode (register-based) or C, so that you can quickly develop your program using bytecode, and finally, when it's ready to be released, compile to C (via optimizing C compilers), with the expectation that it works the same as the bytecode version**
     - **complete interop with C, providing C functions to alter everything (objects, functions, bytes, etc.)**
       - **furthermore, macros for: C-arrays, C-structs, macros for structure of arrays, allowing you to write closer to DoD style of C/C++, yet still in haxe. it's the best of both worlds.**
-    - crazy technology: register-based bytecode
   - **haxe's "shiro tech stack"** also sets it apart from other langs, providing **a set of modular tools specifically for games, including a scripting language identical to haxe for hot-reload, console multi-player code (closed-source), serialization, retained gui, game database, etc.**
-  - probably the biggest difference between the game-used languages and nim, crystal, etc.: **games require a solid, performant, mature language**
+  - probably the biggest difference between the game-used languages and nim, crystal, etc.: **games require a solid, performant, mature language**. haxe makes the rest of the languages seem like toys
   - **able to contribute to a tiny game-oriented community (haxe), and hang with them on discord :)**

-scripting / general personal use:
+general quick use / scripting / has libraries:
-**ruby** >>> python > javascript
+(**haxe** >) **ruby** >>> python > javascript
+  - LIMITS: real-time interaction (must write C), **no simple cross-platform compiled binary executable** (no packaging/bundling tool either), **concurrent programming limited to a single process by GIL** and **parallel programming was slapped on**, dynamically-typed and meta-programming (and therefore **more difficult to debug and provide auto-completion**)
-  - **i <3 ruby. it has my favorite syntax, and possibly is my favorite language**, and **that is enough reason alone to use it whenever i can, because what matters most is that: it makes me want to write code, it makes me want to go back to a project written in it, it makes me happy.**
+  - **given all those terrible limitations, i still <3 ruby. it has my favorite syntax, and possibly is my favorite language**, and **that is enough reason alone to use it whenever i can, because what matters most is that: it makes me want to write code, it makes me want to go back to a project written in it, and it makes me happy.**
+    - for me, it's **the easiest to read**, thanks to it having the **least verbose syntax**, and **it's more functional/module/mixin way leads to less OOP mess** (despite being more object-oriented by design), which plagued a lot of the mainstream languages of it's time
   - between a shell lang (powershell) and a general-use lang (that has an interpreter or bytecode/vm), it's pretty rare you'd often use these languages anymore...
-    - FUTURE: however, if people are able to make a native compiler, that'll be game-changing... languages are mere implementations
+    - **FUTURE: however, if people are able to make a native compiler, that'll be game-changing... languages are mere implementations**
   - EXCEPTION: **dragonruby (game engine)**
-    - a fork of mruby, but close enough, with many of it's features. it would be great use the scripting langauge i love the most for game-making, and then be able to use those skills to quickly write scripts. most game engines use custom scripting languages, very often not nearly as powerful as ruby.
+    - a fork of mruby, but close enough, with many of it's features. it would be great use the scripting langauge i love the most for game-making, and then be able to use those skills to quickly write scripts. quite a few game engines use custom scripting languages, but none are nearly as powerful as ruby.
+    - **run-time inspection** as opposed to compile-time inspection makes it quite interesting for games... just open a dev console and can run any function or inspect any part of the game
-  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs**
+  - **perfedct for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs**
+    - **it's mature libraries is what sets it apart from haxe and newer languages:** you simply can string together some libs and make something you need. very practical. very quick.
     - runs as simply as a shell script, no main class or extra files or anything needed, and looks beautiful too!
   - possibly **the most expressive** language
     - **attracts a *clean*-design-oriented cult commmunity with meta-programming abound (DSLs, etc.)**